Tips: Group Shots Cheat Sheet

 You should also welcome the groom and his parents into your family.
 Many Fathers also take this opportunity to tell the groom what he has got himself into: this is the funny part of your speech, where you can joke about the bride.
 Talk about your daughter’s adorable little quirks and lighten the mood after the more emotional part of your speech.

 We also think it’s a nice touch when the Father of the Bride talks about the groom – whether that be the first time you were introduced, or when the groom asked for your daughter’s hand in marriage, or just some funny moments or nice traits.
-Want to help your future son in law out?
+Want to help your future son-in-law out?
 Send him our tips to the groom: writing your wedding speech!

 5) A word of wisdom: